HydroModPy/HydroModPy/reporting/boussinesq_module_audit_2026-04-17.md

 1. keep the canonical vocabulary stable;
 2. avoid reintroducing any `imposed_*` naming in new code;
-3. factor runtime bookkeeping shared by `local/scipy/scipy_sparse/petsc*`;
-4. consider a future internal split of `forcing_resolution.py`;
-5. split `boussinesq.py` only if a new responsibility would otherwise make it grow again.
+3. keep runtime mutualization incremental and only where wording/result packaging is truly shared;
+4. if a future cleanup is needed, continue splitting `assembly_residuals.py` / `assembly_fluxes.py` and
+   `jacobian_semianalytic.py` by sub-operators rather than regrowing the driver or forcing facade;
+5. keep `forcing_resolution.py` as a stable facade over `forcing/`.

 ## Verdict